Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/tensorflow.md

 ### Serving the model

-Upload the exported model to ML Lambda.
+Upload the exported model to Serving.

 ```sh
 $ cd ${EXPORT_DIR}/{TIMESTAMP}